NetworkBlockDevice/nbd/doc/proto.md

   header.
-With extended headers, the flag MUST be set for `NBD_CMD_WRITE` (as the write command always sends a payload of the bytes to be written); for other commands, the flag will trigger an `NBD_EINVAL` error unless the server has advertised support for an extension payload form for the command.
+With extended headers, the flag MUST be set for `NBD_CMD_WRITE` (as the write command always sends a payload of the bytes to be written); for other commands, the flag will trigger an `NBD_EINVAL` error unless the command documents an optional payload form for the command and the server has implemented that form (an example being `NBD_CMD_BLOCK_STATUS` providing a payload form for restricting the response to a particular metacontext id, when the server advertises `NBD_FLAG_BLOCK_STATUS_PAYLOAD`).

 ##### Structured and extended header reply flags